mstksg/inCode/copy/entries/dependent-haskell-2.md

 `KnownNat n` instance (As discussed in [previous part][new-section]).

-`toSing` works using a simple typeclass mechanism with associated types whose job is to associate *value*'s types with the kinds of their singletons.
-It associates `Bool` (the type) with `Bool` (the kind), `Integer` (the type) with `Nat` (the kind), `[Integer]` (the type) with `[Nat]` (the kind), etc., and it does it with simple applications of type families --- here's a [nice tutorial on type families][type families] courtesy of Oliver Charles.
+`toSing` works using a simple typeclass mechanism with associated types whose job is to associate types of values with the kinds of their singletons.
+It associates `Bool` (the type) with `Bool` (the kind), `Integer` (the type) with `Nat` (the kind), `[Integer]` (the type) with `[Nat]` (the kind), etc., and it does it with simple applications of type families (here's a [nice tutorial on type families][type families] courtesy of Oliver Charles, as a refresher).

 [type families]: https://ocharles.org.uk/blog/posts/2014-12-12-type-families.html